niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 * ELK is installed for you to kearn how to integrate it
 * For Log Anomaly simulation we'll beusing pre-canned logs for the anomaly detection (inception)
 * For Metrics, we'll be using pre-canned metric data for training and for the anomaly detection (inception)
-* The Events will be created from pre-canned content that is injected into AI Manager
+* The Events will be created from pre-canned content that is injected into AIManager
 * There are also pre-canned ServiceNow Incidents as we don’t do the live integration with SNOW for this training
 * The Webpages that are reachable from the Events are static and hosted on my GitHub
 * The same goes for ServiceNow Incident pages if you don’t integrate with live SNOW